Fertility Acupuncture Melbourne

 In addition, we will ask you for a list of blood tests, scans, and tests from other fertility services, to help get a clearer picture of your likely success rate.

-Sometimes, other fertility specialists may wait until a number of failed assisted reproductive cycles before they request these vital tests.
+Sometimes, other fertility consultants may wait until a number of failed assisted reproductive cycles before they request these vital tests.

-At our acupuncture clinic, we like to be on the front foot, ruling out factors as early as possible so you can get the most out of your fertility services.
+At our acupuncture clinic, we like to be on the front foot, ruling out factors as early as possible so you can get the most out of your fertility treatment.

 We don’t like to wait until after three miscarriages to do a deeper investigation.